Quality-guided UAV Surface Exploration for 3D Reconstruction: Proposed Approach

 A voxel $i$ is generally called \textit{occluded} from a view candidate $v$ if along the ray from $v$ to $i$ there is at least one occupied voxel.
 We define $F_{v} \subset F$ the set of non-occluded frontiers from the pose of the view candidate $v$, and $\delta_{v,f}$ the binary variable equals 1 if $f \in F_{v}$ and 0 otherwise.
 However, this definition of occlusion does not take into account the possible occlusion of unknown voxels along the ray that \textit{could} be occupied.
 We thus define the function $vis(v,f)$ estimating the visibility of the target frontier $f$ from the view candidate $v$, considering the potential occlusions due to unknown voxels, as follows:

 with $u$ being the number of unknown voxels along the ray from the sensor pose $v$ to the target frontier $f$.
 Using these definitions, we define the information gain function $J_I(v)$ as:

 where

-The function $h$ prioritizes view candidates that observe frontiers from a distance close to the optimal one $d^*$.
+The function $h$ prioritizes view candidates that observe frontiers from a distance close to $d^*$.
 Views at farther distances are penalized, as they do not satisfy the quality criteria.
-Closer viewing distances do satisfy the quality criteria, but have fewer voxels in the field of view, resulting in slower missions.
+Closer viewing distances do satisfy the quality criteria, but have fewer voxels in the field of view.
 Hence, they are also penalized, although less significantly.